jupyter/nbgrader/nbgrader/docs/source/contributor_guide/releasing.rst

     invoke docs

-Make sure the linkcheck and spellcheck pass, and commit the restuls.
+Make sure the linkcheck and spellcheck pass, and commit the results.

 Make a PR
 ---------